lcroberts/blog-site/content/aboutme/_index.md

 Various data structures and algorithms classes: These include CSC 130, 230, 250, 350, and 330.
 I got an A in all of these classes and they provided the foundational knowledge I needed and basic coding practice to get more comfortable.

 Software Engineering (CSC 340): I got an A in this class.
 This class helped me to understand software development models and gain experience with collaborating with others through the semester-long project.
-It also gave me experience with HTML, basic CSS, and SpringBoot, as well as Spring Security for securing our webpage.
+It also gave me experience with HTML, basic CSS, and Spring Boot, as well as Spring Security for securing our webpage.

 System Programming (CSC 362): I got an A in this class.
 It gave me experience with C programming and helped to cover some of the gaps in my OS concept knowledge that I did not learn from my tinkering with linux.
 It also covered some programming concepts I had not learned in other classes.
-These included, multi-threading, processes, and basic networking.
+These included, multi-threading, processes, and basic networking and security considerations.

 Data Science (CSC 405): I got an A in this class.
 This class helped me improve my python skills and learn how to leverage various python libraries for data manipulation and visualization.